 Experience the vibrant culture of Sicily and time your visit to coincide with one of the colourful food festivals celebrated throughout the island.
 Many of the towns and villages of Sicily throw festivals known as Sagre in the honour of seasonal ingredients, dishes or wines – usually a specialty associated with the region, such as the blood oranges of Centuripe, the artichokes of Cerda or the seafood recipes of Mazara del Vallo.

 Some of the other best loved food festivals in Sicily include Cous Cous Fest, an international festival with a carnival atmosphere celebrated at the popular seaside town of San Vito Lo Capo; Sagra della ricotta e del Formaggio, a local cheese festival in the Vizzini hills; and the Inycon a Menfi wine festival in Menfi where visitors can sample the island’s finest wines.

 The restaurants of Sicily range from sophisticated Michelin-starred eateries to traditional, family-run trattorie, offering authentic, home-cooked Sicilian meals.
 There are too many wonderful establishments on this island to mention, but some of our favourites include the following:

 Trattoria Al Crocifisso da Baglieri, Noto

 La Pentolaccia, Erice

 However, this is but a fleeting glimpse of the culinary treasures Sicily contains.
 The best option is to wander, explore, discover and ask local people for their own recommendations.
-Alternatively, with our range of self-catered villas and apartments, you can bring fresh ingredients to your own kitchen and create your own Sicilian feast.
+Alternatively, with our range of self-catered villas, you can bring fresh ingredients to your own kitchen and create your own Sicilian feast.